arduino/arduino-edge-container-demo/README.md

 ### Second Iteration alternative

-At the beginning I started using the [official container of Node-RED](https://hub.docker.com/r/nodered/node-red-docker/), instead of the one used in the second iteration, but I was not able to make it work with GPIO integration.
+At the beginning I started using the [official container of Node-RED](https://hub.docker.com/r/nodered/node-red-docker/), instead of the one used in the [Second Iteration](#second-iteration), but I was not able to make it work with GPIO integration.

 Finally I succeded.
 To make it work I used this command:
 ```bash